Learn By Doing Lab Frequently Asked Questions

 8. Lunch provided?

-12. Can I register my class if I do not teach 5th-8th grade?
+9. Can I register my class if I do not teach 5th-8th grade or 3rd-4th?

-The Learn By Doing Lab material is focused on 5th-8th grade, and those grades are given priority in scheduling.
-However, if we are unable to fill each day with one hundred 5th-8th grade students, we will then schedule 4th grade, and possibly even 3rd.
+The Learn By Doing Lab material is focused on 5th-8th or 3rd-4th grade, and those grades are given priority in scheduling.
 While we believe it is great for students of all ages to experience hands-on science, the material of the Learn By Doing Lab would not be adequately engaging for those older than 8th grade.

 We do not regulate the number of classes that register per school.
 However, we cannot guarantee that each class will be accepted.
 As each individual registrant is assigned a priority number, we encourage schools to register together.
 This ensures that no classes will be left out.